bhanuunrivalled/recordsound/README.md

 Live translate your meetings in another language to english using Azure

-you have tp install the  following wheel package from below repository
+you have to install the  following wheel package from below repository

 https://github.com/intxcc/pyaudio_portaudio , just follow the instructions